 Each student is required to participate in one group presentation.
 This is expected to be a group effort and all group members will receive the same grade.
-The presentation is to be organized within one fiftyminute time slot.
-Each presentation will cover a significant figure, style, or genre in the field of acting theory or applied theory.
-Representatives from each group are required to meet with the instructor prior to their presentation.
+The presentation is to be organized within one fifty-minute time slot.
+Each presentation will cover a significant theatre maker in the field of 20th and 21st century acting theory and/or applied theory.
+Representatives from each group are required to meet with the instructor at a scheduled meeting prior to their presentation.

 Any student who fails to participate adequately in both preparation and presentation of the group project will be required to write an additional essay.
 Peer evaluation will serve as the determining factor for such a need.